juankmilo65/interfellTikets/README.md

  -Download https://www.mongodb.com/try/download/community and Install

  -Add the execution path MongoDB to envviroment variables.
- -Seek for Edition enviroment variables.
+ -Seek for editing environment variables.
  -In the tab advance options, looking for Enviroment Varables -In path row we will add a new variable, in my personal case C:\Program Files\MongoDB\Server\4.4\bin *Accept all the changes